parefoundation/hugo-website/content/en/projects/past-projects/canada.md

 ![Tannis](/img/Canada/tannis.jpg)

 After graduating in June 2020 amidst the Covid-19 pandemic, Tannis opted to remain in Saskatoon.
-Going forward, she aims to help alleviate the over representation of Indigenous children in government care.
-She will be working to help Indigenous communities to implement Bill C-92 which will allow them to direct their own policies to ensure that their children remain within their respective families and communities.
+She worked to help alleviate the over representation of Indigenous children in government care and she hoped to help Indigenous communities implement Bill C-92 allowing them to direct their own policies to ensure that their children remain within their respective families and communities.

+Sadly, Tannis passed away in April 2024.
+Soon after graduating from law school, Tannis was diagnosed with an incurable cancer which she was fiercely determined to overcome and then bravely accepted.
+The First Nations name Tannis was given translates to 'eagle that flies high' representing strength, wisdom, courage, and power.
+She was all of those things and more.
+Such a loss for so many.
+She will be missed.

 _______________________________________________________________________________